 The result of which is the Digital Blue Badge Platform.

-One of the most complex elements of a Blue Badge Case Management System (BBCMS) is the fact that each council works slightly differently.
+One of the most challenging elements of a Blue Badge Case Management System (BBCMS) is the fact that each council works slightly differently.
 This is complex because the steps that users should take (i.e. the workflow) can have huge variety from one council to another.
 Kent County Council, for example, has 25 distinct stages for new applications, which could be triggered dependent upon the information provided and subsequent assessments undertaken.

 More complex still are the outcomes / activities that could take place in each stage were found to be different from one council to another.
 Some software suppliers have suggested that 'low code' applications could be used.